About

 History

-The Shack started in the mind of a young woman affected by mental illness in her family.
-Indeed, when a relative suffers, we try to do everything in our power to alleviate the suffering.
-It is not always as easy as it sounds.
-This woman is me.
+Mon Shack was born from the mind of a woman deeply affected by the challenges of mental health.
+Indeed, when a loved one is suffering, we do everything in our power to alleviate their pain while trying not to sink into it ourselves.
+This is often easier said than done.
+That woman is me.

-Years have passed and we had to admit that, despite the efforts of many professionals (Physicians, psychologists, rehabilitation centre, etc.), we were confronted to a lack of resources adapted to the needs of a person that wishes to be autonomous.
+Over the years, it became clear that despite the efforts of various professionals (doctors, psychologists, rehabilitation centers, etc.), we were facing a lack of resources tailored to the needs of someone who wanted to be independent.

 In realizing the urgency of this situation and the multiple needs of supervised residences in mental health, I have decided to create the Shack.
 All this is possible with the support of the Board of Directors of an exceptional quality and the excellent mentoring of Mrs. Louise Lévesque, General of JEVI Centre de prevention du suicide – Estrie.